section-engineering-education/engineering-education/content/articles/getting-started-with-question-answering-using-bert/index.md

 This model was originally presented by Jacob Devlin and his research team at Google in 2018.

 ### How to install the BERT model and import its dependencies
 We will be using the pre-built BERT model from TensorFlow.js for this build.
-Pre-trained models make it easy to get started with huge models without getting involved with many setup and training.
+Pre-trained models make it easy to get started with huge models without getting involved with much setup and training.

 We will be installing three packages. `@tensorflow/tfjs` to install tensorflow.js library, `@tensorflow-models/qna` to download the question-answering model, and `react-loader-spinner` to give us a nice loading interface as our BERT model is being downloaded.
 It is quite a large model.
 Thus, a nice loading interface would come in handy.